lukereding/book_notes/notes_pyramid_principle.md

 - make a second statement that comments on the first statement
 - state the implication of the two statements existing in the world at the same time

-She argues that in writing, they are boring, as they make a mystery out of what should be a straightforward point.
+An example, courtesy of Dale Watson:

+- I lie when I drink
+- I drink a lot
+- Therefore, I lie a lot

-Using deduction on the key line level--the second level of the pyramid--is really difficult on the reader, because she has to keep a lot of ideas in her head as she reads the document and keep reminding herself of the overall structure of your argument.
-At the paragraph level, using deductive arguments is fine.
+Using deduction on the key line level--the second level of the pyramid--is really difficult on the reader, because she has to keep a lot of ideas in her head as she reads the document and keep reminding herself of the overall structure of your argument. __At the paragraph level, using deductive arguments is effective__; induction works best for the structuring the flow at higher levels.
 Whenever you have a single piece of evidence for anything, it has to be default with via deduction.

 __Inductive reasoning__ brings together similar ideas in a group.
 For each grouping of ideas, you should be able to find a single plural noun that describes the ideas in that group.
 You should be able to look at the ideas in your deductive group and infer the summarizing idea above it; if you can't, your reasoning might be off.
 From the top down, the ideas should be MECE.